USS Bassett: 1950s

 Upon the completion of her hurricane relief mission, Bassett returned to Guantanamo Bay, arriving there on 17 October 1955.
 Finishing her training evolutions by 18 November 1955, she departed for the United States and reached Norfolk in time for her men to enjoy Thanksgiving with their families.

 Following amphibious transport training at Norfolk in late November and early December 1955, Bassett then carried out amphibious operations in the Naval Amphibious Base Little Creek area at Virginia Beach, Virginia, into January 1956.
 Later that month, she operated with elements of the United States Army's 77th Special Forces.
 Bassett spent the remainder of February and the early part of March 1956 at Little Creek or in nearby waters.

 On 20 March 1956, Bassett departed for the Mediterranean and her first deployment with the United States Sixth Fleet.
 Passing the Rock of Gibraltar on 1 April 1956, Bassett began several months of operations in the Mediterranean, making goodwill port visits and engaging in amphibious exercises.
-She ranged the length and breadth of the Mediterranean from Gibraltar to Athens, Greece, and Izmir, Turkey, and from the Isle of Rhodes to the French Riviera.
+She ranged the length and breadth of the Mediterranean from Gibraltar to Athens, [reece, and İzmir, Turkey, and from the Isle of Rhodes to the French Riviera.
 In the course of her training evolutions, Bassett served as primary control ship for the landing practice at Porto Scudo, Sardinia, and Dikili, Turkey, in addition to supporting her own underwater demolition unit in each instance.

 After the seven-month Mediterranean deployment, Bassett reached Little Creek on 18 October 1956 and spent the remainder of the year there engaged in upkeep and post-deployment repairs.
 In January 1957, she commenced local operations out of Little Creek in the Virginia Capes operating area.
 Later on, she extended the range of her operations from the immediate vicinity of Little Creek to as far away as La Guaira, Venezuela.
-Her other ports of call included the familiar ones of Guantanamo Bay and Vieques Island, as well as Coco Solo, Panama, and Morehead City, North Carolina.Bassett reported to the Norfolk Group of the Atlantic Reserve Fleet on 26 August 1957 for inactivation.
+Her other ports of call included the familiar ones of Guantanamo Bay and Vieques Island, as well as Coco Solo, Panama, and Morehead City, North Carolina.

+Bassett reported to the Norfolk Group of the Atlantic Reserve Fleet on 26 August 1957 for inactivation.